philipbutcher/philipbutcher.github.io/_pages/about.md

 ## Awards

-Philip won the Nashville Police Department's Community Service which was accepted by Garrett Thorne on behalf of Philip.
+Philip won the Nashville Police Department's Community Service Award which was accepted by Garrett Thorne on behalf of Philip.
 The award was presented by Mayor Freddie O'Connell and Chief of Police John Drake.

 <img src="/assets/img/Garrett_Accepting_Award.png" alt="Philip Butcher" style="width:200px;"/>